• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 Wait, PPC and SEO?

-You might be saying, "Whoa there marketing guy... what the heck are PPC and SEO?"
+You might be saying, "Whoa, there, marketing guy ... what the heck are PPC and SEO?"
 Here are the Cliff's Notes for each.

 PPC = Pay-Per-Click Advertising